I've Heard the Mermaids Singing: Funding and budget

+Rozema presented the script to the Ontario Film Development Corporation in June 1986.
+Her funding application received a letter of recommendations from David Cronenberg, Stuart Cornfeld, and "anyone I could think of who had any credibility in the industry" according to Rozema.
+Raffé requested $85,000 in funding.
+The OFDC's report stated that the organization should not fund the film.
+Jonathon Barker, the OFDC's legal affairs officer, opposed funding the film as it was "a piece of shit that would never do anything".
+However, Nightingale chose to fund the film and later increased the investment to $100,000.

-Rozema and Raffé approached several funding agencies for financial backing for Mermaids.
-The first to grant them funds was the Ontario Film Development Corporation, due primarily to the steady support of Nightingale.
-The producers knew they also needed support from Telefilm Canada in order for the project to come to fruition, but at the time Telefilm had a reputation for being "philosophically averse to low-budget, auteur-driven films".
-The Telefilm administrator at the time, Peter Pearson, reportedly stomped out of a meeting declaring that Telefilm "should not be financing these kind of minimalist, student films".
-After many weeks of discussions, the agency finally agreed to fund the film after Rozema and Raffé brought on experienced film producer Don Haig in the role of executive producer who worked on the film for a modest fee of CAD$7,000.
-Also important to Telefilm's eventual funding was a contract with film distribution company Cinephile, which agreed to a CAD$5,000 guarantee, representing the absolute minimum required by the funding agency.
-The final agreements with Telefilm were not completed until Fall 1986, by which time the filming was already completed.
-In the interim, producer Raffé had taken a bank overdraft of $25,000 to complete the shooting and to help cover her and Rozema's living expenses.
+Rozema and Raffé were hesitant to seek funding from Telefilm Canada as Peter Pearson was known for being "philosophically averse to low-budget, auteur-driven films", but decided that funding from Telefilm was essential for the film.
+Pearson reportedly stomped out of a meeting declaring that Telefilm "should not be financing these kind of minimalist, student films".

+After many weeks of discussions, the agency finally agreed to fund the film after Rozema and Raffé brought on experienced film producer Don Haig in the role of executive producer who worked on the film for $7,000, as the other options were too expensive and Haig would not impede on their creative control.
+Also important to Telefilm's eventual funding was a contract with film distribution company Cinephile, which agreed to a $5,000 guarantee, representing the absolute minimum required by the funding agency.} Telefilm agreed to give them $163,000, but the final agreements with Telefilm were not completed until fall 1986, by which time the filming was already completed.
+In the interim, producer Raffé had taken a bank overdraft of $25,000.
-The final funding sources for the film were: